IreneXY/SimpleWidget/README.md

 ```

 ## SimpleProgressBar:
-Colorful horizontal progress bar which you can customize the foreground color and background color and the corner size.
+Colorful horizontal progress bar which you can customize the foreground color, the background color and the corner size.

 ### Usage
 Define 'app' namespace on root view in your layout